Heatsink with ducting

 In order to direct the air from the two fans as optimal as possible, I designed a 3D printable duct.
 The two fans mounts to this duct, and the duct is mounted to the heatsink using 4 screws.

-Please note that the center divider on the outlet between the two fans, must be up tight on the heatsink, use some stips of soft rubber etc around the frame of the duct to make a tight fitting (so air don't escape/short it self).
+Please note that the center divider on the outlet between the two fans, must be up tight on the heatsink, use some strips of soft rubber etc. around the frame of the duct to make a tight fitting (so air don't escape/short it self).

 The duct can be 3D printed, the STL file for this is available for download here.